Catalyzing Rural Community Colleges Through a Design Challenge

 This grant supports Philanthropy West Virginia’s efforts in building the infrastructure of West Virginia Climbs, a new public awareness and programming campaign aimed at increasing the state’s postsecondary educational attainment rate to at least 60 percent by 2030.
-The West Virginia Higher Education Policy Commission (WVHEPC) and other partners will support the implementation activities needed to complete five activities targeted at supporting learners from low-income backgrounds.
+The West Virginia Higher Education Policy Commission and other partners will support the implementation activities needed to complete five activities targeted at supporting learners from low-income backgrounds.

 Researching Place-based Learning Experiences' Impact on Rural Postsecondary Learners

 This grant supports the University of Montana in researching the impact of place-based learning at postsecondary institutions on student outcomes and achievement.
 Building on promising research in secondary systems, rural place-based learning focuses on integrating local and regional cultures, history, and resources into school programming in an effort to promote student success and engagement.

 This grant supports the University of Wisconsin-Madison's Student Success Through Applied Research Lab in completing an analysis of demographic shifts in rural communities and college enrollment trends in rural places facing the greatest demographic shifts.
 This research will uncover new insights into rural college opportunity and access and will help education leaders and other stakeholders identify practical ways colleges can successfully navigate and respond to these increasing demographic challenges.

 Supporting Rural Island-Based Native Hawaiian and Pacific Islander Students